Roi Herode

 Prix du President de la Republique.
 In England he

-finished unplaced in the St. Leger, and 2nd to
+finished unplaced in the St Leger, and second to Amadis (b

 £2000.
 Kept in training the following year he